TuringSu/DKD_pFed/README.md

-# pFedSD
+# HKD_pFed

-This is the implementation of "Personalized Edge Intelligence via Federated Self- Knowledge Distillation", also published in IEEE TPDS journal.
+This is the implementation of "Historical-Knowledge Distillation with Logits Decoupling and Feature Decorrelation for Personalized Federated Learning".

 ## Requirements
 Please run the following commands below to install dependencies.